 Supported by grants from the Gifford Foundation and the Jetton Charitable Fund through the Omaha Community Foundation, our student programs present a variety of opportunities throughout the year for both students and teachers to get involved with our programming.
 Focusing on film literacy and critical thinking, students learn how to interpret films in a cultural context, empathize with characters in ways beneficial to their own personal development, and analyze film as an art form.

-Please see below for details about our year-round schedule of Daytime Screenings for Visiting Classes, as well as our monthly Student Night (the first Monday of every month) and Film Club.
+Please see below for details about our year-round schedule of Daytime Screenings for Visiting Classes, as well as our monthly Student Night (the first Monday of every month).

 Daytime Screenings for Visiting Classes

 Our Daytime Screenings present a wonderful opportunity for high school teachers to integrate film into their curriculum by bringing classes to Film Streams' Ruth Sokolof Theater.
 Films offered (below) relate to numerous courses and meet various Nebraska Curriculum Standards.
 All screenings are followed by discussions led by Film Streams staff and experts on the topics presented in the films.
 For a full list of our daytime education screenings for 2014-15, click here.

 Student Night at the Ruth Sokolof Theater